Vellamandi N. Natarajan

 Vellamandi N. Natarajan is an Indian politician and a member of the 15th Tamil Nadu Legislative Assembly of Tamil Nadu.
 In 2016, he got elected from Tiruchirappalli (East) constituency as a candidate of the All India Anna Dravida Munnetra Kazhagam (AIADMK).

 Jayalalithaa appointed Natarajan as Minister for Tourism in May 2016.
-This was his first cabinet post in the Government of Tamil Nadu..
+This was his first cabinet post in the Government of Tamil Nadu.

+He joined Tamilaga Vettri Kazhagam after quitting All India Anna Dravida Munnetra Kazhagam on 27 May 2026.